idodavis/ck3-quieter-events/README.md

 * **Child of My Dynasty**: Sends a simple toast message with the ai chosen name and who the mother is instead of the larger window and prompting you to name using the widgets.

 # Compatibility
-**This mod overwrites the following event files in their entirety as it's the only way to ensure the events are actually affected and overridden.** *If there's an alternative let me know*
+**This mod overwrites the following event files in their entirety as it's the only way to ensure the events are actually affected and overridden.**

 - *councillor_task_events/spymaster_task_events.txt*
 - *interaction_events/character_interaction_events.txt*